LappleApple/awesome-leading-and-managing/Hiring-and-Interviewing.md

 - [The Asana Engineering Interview Guide](https://blog.asana.com/2016/03/asana-engineering-interview-guide/) - by Isaac Wolkerstorfer.
 Takeaway: Level the playing field by providing a guide to the interview.

+- [The Best Way To Prepare for FAANG Software Engineer Interviews](https://medium.com/@james.s_5150/the-best-way-to-prepare-for-faang-software-engineer-interviews-ab139810c6b0) - by James S. Takeaways: To ace the FAANG interviews, it's important to be well-prepared in all areas, including coding, system design, and behavior.
+Additionally, practicing mock interviews on websites such as [Meetapro](https://meetapro.com/?utm_source=githubalam) is an excellent way to prepare thoroughly.
+Through mock interviews, you can receive detailed feedback directly from experienced interviewers.

 - [A Better Way to Interview Software Engineers](https://fulcrum.lever.co/a-better-way-to-interview-software-engineers-fa9b5d2b5316) - by Zach Millman.
 Takeaway: "When you spend an hour asking how to improve some code, it shows that you really care about code quality and collaborative engineering."

 - [Developer Hiring and the Market for Lemons](https://danluu.com/hiring-lemons/) - by Dan Luu.
 Takeaway: Companies are overly stringent, missing a lot of good people who aren't good at interviewing; see also [We Only Hire the Best Means We only Hire the Trendiest](https://danluu.com/programmer-moneyball/) by the same author.